 Attractions Who Don’t Offer Discounts on the Pass

-Some of the big attractions that don’t offer discounts with the pass include Universal Studios Japan, the Osaka Aquarium, the Abeno Harakus building or Tsutenkaku tower.
+Some of the big attractions that don’t offer discounts with the pass include Universal Studios Japan, the Osaka Aquarium, the Abeno Harakus building, and Tsutenkaku Tower.

-Also note that the discounts are only available the day you use the pass.
-You can’t do Osaka Castle one day, then head to Spa World the next on the same pass.
+Also, note that the discounts are only available the day you use the pass.
+You can’t do Osaka Castle one day, and then head to Spa World the next on the same pass.

 The Enjoy Eco Pass vs the Osaka Amazing Pass?